viksit/keyframe/docs/quickstart.rst

 - Click the link to complete sign up and log into the dashboard.

-Create an API Key Pair
+Create an API key pair
 ----------------------

 In order to use the Myra API, you'll need to create an API Key.
 To get one, follow these steps,